wgrewe/wgrewe.github.io/readme.md

 ## Diameters of Connections of Polyhedra

 As part of my PhD thesis, I have been researching diameters of polyhedra.
 Polyhedral diameters provide a lower bound on the number of pivots the simplex method would take, independent of pivot rule.
 We proved diameter bounds for polyhedra whose constraint matrix is either a parallel connection or series connection of matrices.
 The parallel connection and series connection characterize behavior for an optimization problem that has a constraint or variable linking two independent processes.
-Our work is currently submitted for publication, a preprint is available on [Arxiv.](https://arxiv.org/abs/2203.09587)
+Our work has been accepted by the SIAM Journal on Discrete Mathematics, a preprint is available on [Arxiv.](https://arxiv.org/abs/2203.09587)

 ## Childhood Obesity in the City of Denver